jackyliang/github-docs-search/README.md

 6. Use the `/load_data` endpoint to load the data into the database

 ## Further developments

+- [ ] Use pgai to generate embeddings and generate responses
 - [ ] Use a better chunking algorithm like semantic chunking
+- [ ] Automatically load README.md files from Github repositories
-- [ ] Use pgai to generate embeddings and generate responses
+- [ ] Implement one-click deployment to Vercel

-7. **Notes**
+## Notes

    - Ensure Timescale DB is configured to handle vector operations.
    - The script assumes you have the necessary permissions to create extensions and tables in your database.
    - Adjust the `CharacterTextSplitter` parameters in the `read_custom_dataset` function if you need different chunking behavior.